Photos Of Jim & Cathy Barry’s Wedding Vow renewal inside the Holy Tomb + 350 photos of their 4 trips to Jerusalem

 Right in the middle of this sprawling modern city of malls, universities, theaters, buses & trams lies this 4,000 year old walled city of ancient Jerusalem.
-This walled city has been destroyed twice, besieged 23 times, attacked 52 times, and captured and recaptured 44 times.
+This walled city of Jerusalem which is sacred to Christians, Jews & Muslims alike, contains the Western Wall which is sacred to Jews around the world, The Church Of the Holy Sepulcher, sacred to all Christians, which contains Calvary & the tomb where Jesus was crucified & buried and the Dome Of The Rock containing the very Rock where Mohamed rose to heaven.
+Jerusalem has been destroyed twice, besieged 23 times, attacked 52 times, and captured and recaptured 44 times.
 As late as 1967, it was the scene of a war between Israel & Jordan which lasted 6 days & resulted in the capture & annexation of East Jerusalem & the walled city of ancient Jerusalem itself.

 Here you see the Walled City Of Jerusalem and specifically the Damascus Gate, the most photographed of the 16 gates.
 The Damascus Gate was so called because the road outside this gate led to Damascus.
 The “Old City” is only 1/3 of a mile square and is completely surrounded by a wall such The wall has 16 gates which grant access into the Old city.
 The old city of Jerusalem, is the holiest site for Judaism, Christianity & Islam.

 Here is an outside view of the Jaffa Gate so called because in ancient times, the road outside this gate led directly to the city of Jaffa which is present day Tel Aviv.
-When you enter all of Jerusalem's gates, you must enter the gate, then you turn left, then right.
-They were constructed in this manner so that invading horseman could not directly enter the city through the gates.
+When you enter all of Jerusalem’s gates, you must enter the gate, then you turn left, then right.
+The gates were constructed in this manner so that invading horseman could not directly enter the city through the gates.
+They would have to first turn left, then right.
 This would give soldiers time to kill them with spears or bow & arrows.

 This is the view upon entering Jerusalem through the Jaffa Gate.
 Originally, there was no cut in the wall to drive a car into the city through the wall next to the Jaffa gate.
 The breach in the wall was created in 1898 by the Ottoman authorities in order to allow German emperor Wilhelm II to enter the city triumphally.
 The breach and the ramp leading up to it now allow cars to access the Old City from the west.
 The Maronite Convent/Guesthouse which we stayed in was located just at the end of the street, turn right.